-In the gasket example, the gasket is deformed due to the pressure applied.
-This deformation causes the gasket to ‘flow’ into any surface imperfections that may be present on either sealing face.
-Because the surface imperfections have been covered by the gasket material, leakage is no longer possible.
+In the gasket example, the gasket is deformed due to the pressure applied; this deformation causes the gasket to ‘flow’ into any surface imperfections that may be present on either sealing face.
+Because the surface imperfections have been filled by the gasket material, leakage is no longer possible.

 To create the necessary sealing pressure, the variables of force and area can be adjusted.